course-details-portlet

 Further on evaluation

 • Planning and carrying out excursions with pupils.
-The mandatory activity includes compulsory attendance of the lessons and up to 7 texts (1 individual)
+The mandatory activity includes mandatory attendance and writing of several different texts.

 • Planning, introducing and conducting dialogues/discussions with fellow students

-• 2 text interpretations (1 individually, 1 group), one of them related to Christian text tradition
+• 2 text-interpretations (1 individually, 1 group), one of them connected to Christian tradition

 The assessment of these works will be graded either passed or not passed.
 Candidates who risk not being allowed to take the exam, shall get a warning, according to Academic Regulations (https://lovdata.no/dokument/SF/forskrift/2015-12-08-1449).